champgithub06/AI-project---Explainable-MACH-for-Extreme-Labels-/README.md

 - Measured the drop in performance under adversarial settings.
 - Evaluated using standard XML metrics (Precision@k, NDCG@k).

-> ⚠️ We did not apply adversarial training to preserve MACH's performance.

 ---

 ## 📊 Results